iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 **Because of this, there is no need to change any arming parmeters to complete a basic integration with a PX4 or ArduPilot flight controller.** If you wish to take advantage of these arming features for more complex integrations, refer to the :ref:`Advanced Arming <manual_advanced_arming>` section for more details.

+If your module is set to :ref:`use ArmingStatus to drive module arming <dronecan_arming_and_bypass>`, :ref:`Advanced Arming <manual_advanced_arming>` will not apply, and the module will arm solely on the status of your flight controller's reported ArmingStatus.
+Configuring your flight controller to output the ArmingStatus message is covered in the specific flight controller sections below.

 If your module is set to :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, then arming is not required for the module to spin when receiving DroneCAN commands.

 CAN Bus Hardware Setup